Best Stepper Machine Review – Top 5 Fittest List for March, 2023

 The resistance levels on the Sunny machine are adjusted with a dial at the base of the unit, which is also where the LCD monitor is located.
 Groom+Style were surprised to see a monitor on a stepper this compact, and it’s not anything extravagant, but it does show you calories, step count, total count and time.

 But this stepper is lightweight and portable, sturdy and effective – and we haven’t even mentioned the price yet.
-How does around $50 sound?
-Yeah, that’s what we thought.
+It is a step down from all the other machines on this list (see what we did there?).
 This isn’t a solid-gold option when it comes to steppers, but it’s a rock-solid bargain.

 Going in detail on the Sunny Health & Fitness Twister Stepper: